JesseSenior/pyGobang/README.md

 ## Status

-The game is currently still in development, so **there may be a huge amount of bugs**. :(
+The game has currently been released version v0.1.0, currently to basically complete the functional goals, but still **may exist huge amount of bugs**. :(

 If you find bugs, welcome to point out ~~~